Course: HIST 317J

 May apply toward upper-level credit for the history major and minor, arts, humanities, general education requirements, and electives.

 You will gain access to the online LEO classroom approximately 1 week prior to the start of the course.
-The official course start date is 11 June 2025.
-Once you gain access to the classroom, take a virtual walk-through of the course and begin reading assignments
+The official course start date is 9 June 2027.
+Once you gain access to the classroom, take a virtual walk-through of the course and begin reading assignments and review the on-site itinerary.

 Historical mountain railway